Teams, toddlers and cabinets: The joys of working from home

 "Now a simple 'Come check this out' is a three-person conference call," he said.

 In the Netherlands, a team of data scientists led by Jeroen Baas was already used to communicating remotely with overseas colleagues.
-But vacating their Amsterdam office late last week presented new challenges, so Baas started a 15-minute virtual water cooler session to try to restore some of the casual banter lost when his colleagues aren't physically present.
+But vacating their Amsterdam office to limit the spread of the virus presented new challenges, so Baas started a 15-minute virtual water cooler session to try to restore some of the casual banter lost when his colleagues aren't physically present.

 "It gives some time and space to talk about work or take your mind off other things, or maybe rant about what's going on with the virus spread and people hoarding things," he said.